What you need to know:

 1.1.
 Rethink how you work

-- Take the opportunity to connect socially with team members on a weekly basis.
+- Socialize: Take the opportunity to connect with team members on a regular basis.

-- Change your state of mind—take some deep breaths or try meditating if your day has been dynamic; or call a friend or listen to some upbeat music if you’ve been alone or isolated at work.
+- Change your state of mind — take some deep breaths or try meditating if your day has been dynamic; call a friend or listen to some upbeat music if you’ve been alone or isolated at work.